 - Acceptance of VR and AR content

-AR is gaining more traction in the consumer marketplace and therefore should exist in any NexGen LMS.
-VR is a plus, but the challenge still exists whereas someone has to access the system with non-VR, then put on their VR headset to view the content.
+AR (augmented reality) is gaining more traction in the consumer marketplace and therefore should exist in any NexGen LMS.
+VR (virtual reality) is a plus, but the challenge still exists where someone has to access the system with non-VR, then put on their VR headset to view the content.
 Not an easy task.
 Thus, AR should come first.

 - Advanced built-in authoring tool

-Extensive capabilities, whereas the tool can provide not only capabilities for a beginner, but also an instructional designer/e-learning developer or even someone who has expanded their own skill sets to build a more interactive course with adaptive learning functionality.
+This will have extensive capabilities, where the tool can provide not only features for a beginner, but also an instructional designer/e-learning developer or even someone who has expanded their skill sets to build a more interactive course with adaptive learning functionality.